adobe/experience-platform-streaming-connect/README.md

 cd scripts
 ./setup.sh
 ```
-The output would be like following
+The resulting output should look similar to the one below
 ```
 Enter IMS ORG
 <IMS-ORG>